 6.5.4.5 Test requirement

-For MIMO or TX diversity transmissions, at each carrier frequency, TAE shall not exceed 90 ns.
+For MIMO or TX polarization transmissions, at each carrier frequency, TAE shall not exceed 90 ns.

-For intra-band contiguous CA, with or without MIMO or TX diversity, TAE shall not exceed 285 ns.
+For intra-band contiguous CA, with or without MIMO or TX polarization, TAE shall not exceed 285 ns.

-For intra-band non-contiguous CA, with or without MIMO or TX diversity, TAE shall not exceed 3.025 µs.
+For intra-band non-contiguous CA, with or without MIMO or TX polarization, TAE shall not exceed 3.025 µs.

-For inter-band CA, with or without MIMO or TX diversity, TAE shall not exceed 3.025 µs.
+For inter-band CA including FR1+FR1 and FR1+FR2, with or without MIMO or TX polarization, TAE shall not exceed 3.025 µs.